Knowledge Base

 North Carolina:

-This state charges an excise (transfer) tax on home sales to the seller of $2.00 per $1,000 of the sales price.
+This state charges an excise (transfer) tax on home sales to the seller.
+The tax is $2.00 per $1,000 of the sales price.

 Rhode Island: